beta-europe/www.beta-europe.org/_posts/2021-03-17-sign-up-for-the-beta-europe-newsletter-meu-insider.md

 ---
 title: "Sign up for the BETA Europe Newsletter: MEU Insider!"
-excerpt: "Sign up for the BETA Europe Newsletter: MEU Insider!"
+excerpt: "It is our pleasure to announce the brandnew BETA Europe newsletter:
+  MEU Insider!"
 date: 2021-02-20 03:29:08
 toc: false
 comments: false